cunarist/transle/README.md

 - `automate`: Python scripts for automating development process.
 These scripts have nothing to do with actual build and doesn't get included in the app release.
 Only for developers.
 - `native`: A workspace Rust crate that includes many other Rust crates.
 Each crate inside this folder gets compiled into a library file(`.dll`/`.so`).
 That means if there are 10 crates inside this folder, then there would be 10 library file next to the executable after compilation, each with a file name corresponding to their original crate.
-- `asset`: A place for asset files such as images.
+- `assets`: A place for asset files such as images.

 There are also temporary folders related to the build process.
 These should not be version-controlled.